-The Treaty has been important for the Canadian North Pacific albacore tuna industry and Canada is firmly committed to seeking its renewal beyond 2019.
+The Treaty has been important for the Canadian North Pacific albacore tuna industry and Canada is firmly committed to seeking its renewal this year.
 The Canadian fishery supports hundreds of Canadian jobs, and provides benefits to many coastal communities along the west coast.

-The benefits derived from the Treaty are not exclusive to Canada and the agreement is of considerable value to the United States.
+The benefits derived from the Treaty are mutual.
 Pacific albacore fishing in Canadian waters and access to Canadian ports provides economic value to the harvesters who fish and land there.
 The benefits that flow to the United States extend beyond fishing and port access to include the opportunities to build relationships with different buyers, access to different price points for the fish, and the ability to exchange foreign crews.

-Although catch of Pacific albacore tuna has been higher in American waters in recent years, the impacts of climate change on ocean ecosystems could shift migration patterns in the future.
-Canadian harvesters have observed more juveniles in Canadian waters this past fishing season and Pacific albacore tuna are already harvested as far north as Canada's border with Alaska; it is possible that large areas of Canadian fisheries waters will become more and more valuable.
-Even with current conditions we know that, given the nature of the albacore fishery, being limited by lines on a map can cause significant challenges.
+Although catch of Pacific albacore tuna has been higher in American waters in recent years, the impacts of changing ocean ecosystems is increasing variability in migration patterns.
+Canadian harvesters have observed more juveniles in Canadian waters this past fishing season and catch of Pacific albacore tuna are already harvested as far north as Canada's border with Alaska.
+We have 2019 logbook data that suggests that catch per unit effort is becoming comparable among

+Canadian and American waters.
+Given the nature of the albacore fishery, being limited by lines on a map can cause significant challenges.
 The Treaty provides both of our countries' harvesters with the flexibility necessary to harvest this highly migratory species, allowing Canadian and American harvesters to adjust fishing plans and "follow the fish" throughout the fishing seasons.